Nifty June futures at premium

-Reliance Industries, Infosys and HDFC Bank were the top traded futures contracts on the NSE.The Nifty June 2022 futures were at 16,421.20, a premium of 4.85 points compared with the Nifty's closing of 16,416.35 in the cash market.
+Reliance Industries, Tata Steel and Infosys were the top traded futures contracts on the NSE.The Nifty June 2022 futures were at 16,485, a premium of 6.9 points compared with the Nifty's closing of 16,478.10 in the cash market.

-Reliance Industries, Infosys and HDFC Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, Tata Steel and Infosys were the top traded individual stock futures contracts in F&O segment of NSE.

 The June 2022 F&O contracts will expire on 30 June 2022.